 Also call your health care provider right away if:

 - You feel a lump in the scrotum

 - Your scrotum is warm, tender to the touch, or red

 - You have been in contact with someone who has the mumps

 What to expect at your health care provider's office

-Your doctor will perform a physical examination with a focus on the groin, testicles, and abdomen.
-To help diagnose the cause of the pain, your doctor will ask medical history questions such as:
+Your health care provider will perform a physical examination with a focus on the groin, testicles, and abdomen.
+To help diagnose the cause of the pain, your health care provider will ask medical history questions such as:

-- How long have you had testicular pain?
+- For how long have you had testicular pain?

 - Is the pain in one testicle or both?